mckerrj/PollProj/README-CHEF.md

 - The [staging environment](https://github.com/mckerrj/TwitterApp/blob/master/cheftwitter/environments/staging.json) would normally be all of the standard settings that I want, but chef-solo does some weird stuff with the MySQL cookbook.
 Sor for Solo it'll use the <code>chef.json</code>
-  stuff in the VagrantFile and for Enterprise it'll use the settings in this file:
+  stuff in the VagrantFile and for Enterprise it'll use the settings in the environment file:
   ```
     {
       "chef_type": "environment",